wrburgess/react-hooks-lesson/README.md

 # Learning React Hooks

-## Prep The Lab
+## Lab Prep

 - Clone the lesson repo into your Training Directory with `git clone https://github.com/wrburgess/react-hooks-lesson`
 - Set your terminal to the new directory with `cd react-hooks-lesson`
 - Install the necessary packages with `npm install` or `npm i`
 - Open your editor in the directory with VS Code `code .` or Sublime `subl .`x
 - In your terminal, make sure your local server is running with `npm run start`
-- In your terminal, make sure your tests are working with `npm run test`
+- In your terminal, make sure your tests are working with `npm run test`.
+Press `a` to run all tests, if asked.

 ## Goal

+- Learn about React Hooks and how it can streamline React development.
-- Refactor the Bottom Component from a React Class Component to a React Function Component with the `useState` hook.
+- Refactor the Bottom Component from a React Class Component to a React Function Component using the `useState` hook.

+## Lab

 ### Steps

 1. Make sure your tests are passing with `npm run test`
+2. Open the file: `src/components/Bottom.js`
-1. Import the React and hook methods
+3. Import the React and Hook methods
-1. Convert the Bottom Component to a function component
+4. Convert the Bottom Class Component to a Function Component
-1. Initialize state with the useState hook
+5. Initialize state with the useState hook
-1. Switch the results section from an explicit to implicit state variable
+6. Switch the results section from an explicit to implicit state variable
-1. Edit the `handleClick` function to increment the widgetsCount value using the hook
+7. Edit the `handleClick` function to increment the widgetsCount value using the hook
-1. Run your tests and check the UI
+8. Run your tests and check the UI

 ### Steps (with hints)

 1. Make sure your tests are passing with `npm run test`
+2. Open the file: `src/components/Bottom.js`
-1. Import the `React` and `useState` methods from the `react` module (see LeftSide, line 1)
+3. Import the `React` and `useState` methods from the `react` module (see src/components/LeftSide.js, line 1)
-1. Convert the Bottom Component from a class component to a function component (see LeftSide line 3, RightSide line 3)
+4. Convert the Bottom Component from a class component to a function component (see src/components/LeftSide line 3, RightSide line 3)
-1. Edit the Bottom Component to initialize state with the useState hook (see RightSide, line 4)
+5. Edit the Bottom Component to initialize state with the useState hook (see src/components/RightSide, line 4)
-1. Edit the results section to use a component variable without the `this` reference (see RightSide, line 13)
+6. Edit the results section to use a component variable without the `this` reference (see src/components/RightSide, line 13)
-1. Edit the `handleClick` function to increment the widgetsCount value using the hook (see RightSide, line 14)
+7. Edit the `handleClick` function to increment the widgetsCount value using the hook (see src/components/RightSide, line 14)
-1. Make sure your tests are passing with `npm run test`
+8. a) Make sure your tests are passing with `npm run test`
-1. Make sure your refactoring works for users with `npm run start`
+9. b) Make sure your refactoring works for users with `npm run start`

 ## Other Resources